akpw/mktxp/README.md

 ```

 ## Mikrotik Device Config
-For the purpose of device monitoring, it's best to create a dedicated RouterOS device user with minimal required permissions. \
+For the purpose of RouterOS device monitoring, it's best to create a dedicated user with minimal required permissions. \
-MKTXP only needs ```API``` and ```Read```, so at that point you can go to your router and type:
+MKTXP only needs ```API``` and ```Read```, so at that point you can go to your router's terminal and type:
 ```
 /user group add name=mktxp_group policy=api,read
 /user add name=mktxp_user group=mktxp_group password=mktxp_user_password
 ```
-That's all it takes! \
 Now put these user credentials in the above configurtation file, and at that point should already be able to check your success. \
-Since MKTXP can print selected metrics directly on the command line, in this example let's check on some of my smarthome CAPsMAN clients:
+Since MKTXP can print selected metrics directly on the command line, we can check on things even without connection to Prometheus or Grafana. \
+For example, let's go check on some of my smart home WiFi appliances:
 ```
  ~> mktxp print -en MKT-GT -cc
 Connecting to router MKT-GT@10.70.0.1